yousrajnahi/Unconstrained-optimization/README.md

 > C implementation of unconstrained optimization algorithms.

 We are interested in the problem of optimizing a function f on a domain X and with values in R. We will always assume that X is a non-empty subset of R^d.

-*Note: minimizing the function f is of course equivalent to maximizing −f.
+Minimizing the function f is of course equivalent to maximizing −f.

 --------------------------------------------

 The problem therefore to be solved is: min f(x) = f (x*), x in X

 -----------------------------------------------

 The minimum argument is the set of values of X at which f reaches its minimum.
 When the minimum is reached at a single point x*, we frequently use